 For years, Lincoln families have wished the Zoo was open all year-round.
 During the planning process, the Zoo made that wish a priority.
-Multiple areas will now cater to guests visiting in the winter months with the new indoor animal and play area.
+Multiple areas will now cater to guests visiting in the winter months, including a new indoor animal and play area.
 This area, located in the historic zoo building, is home to animal encounters and fun educational activities.
 The Zoo wanted to create an experience where children of all ages could explore, learn and interact with nature.

 The center of the building features what may be one of the most exciting places in the Zoo — a climbing structure that will share a space with spider monkeys.
 The climber resembles a treehouse where families can climb to different heights and look throughout the building as well as crawl through tunnels that will go inside the spider monkey habitat.
 “You can crawl through a tunnel and next to you or above you is an actual spider monkey,” President & CEO John Chapo said.